dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 :::warning Alpha functionality

-The following installation instructions are for the dbt Cloud CLI, currently in Alpha product lifecycle (actively in development and being tested).
+The following installation instructions are for the dbt Cloud CLI, currently in Alpha (actively in development and being tested).

 These instructions are not intended for general audiences at this time.